TurboVNC/turbovnc/BUILDING.md

 - [CMake](http://www.cmake.org) v2.8.11 or later

-- libjpeg-turbo SDK v1.0.0 or later (v1.4 or later required if building the Java viewer.)
+- libjpeg-turbo SDK (v1.4 or later required if building the Java viewer.)
   * The libjpeg-turbo SDK binary packages can be downloaded from the "Files" area of <http://sourceforge.net/projects/libjpeg-turbo>.
-  * The TurboVNC build system will search for the TurboJPEG header and library under **/opt/libjpeg-turbo** on Unix or **c:\libjpeg-turbo[64]** on Windows, but you can override this by setting the `TJPEG_INCLUDE_DIR` CMake variable to the directory containing turbojpeg.h and the `TJPEG_LIBRARY` CMake variable to either the full path of the TurboJPEG library against which you want to link or a set of link flags needed to link with the TurboJPEG library (for instance, `-DTJPEG_LIBRARY="-L/opt/libjpeg-turbo/lib64 -lturbojpeg"` or `-DTJPEG_LIBRARY="-libpath:c:/libjpeg-turbo64/lib turbojpeg.lib"`.)
+  * The TurboVNC build system will search for the TurboJPEG header and library under __/opt/libjpeg-turbo__ on Unix or __c:\libjpeg-turbo[64]__ on Windows, but you can override this by setting the `TJPEG_INCLUDE_DIR` CMake variable to the directory containing __turbojpeg.h__ and the `TJPEG_LIBRARY` CMake variable to either the full path of the TurboJPEG library against which you want to link or a set of link flags needed to link with the TurboJPEG library (for instance, `-DTJPEG_LIBRARY="-L/opt/libjpeg-turbo/lib64 -lturbojpeg"` or `-DTJPEG_LIBRARY="-libpath:c:/libjpeg-turbo64/lib turbojpeg.lib"`.)